Kubernetes Environments

 You can retrieve the YAML file generated for a Kubernetes environment.

-Note: Each environment generates a unique YAML file for the StreamSets Kubernetes agent as defined for that specific environment.
+Note: Each environment generates a unique YAML file for the IBM StreamSets Kubernetes agent as defined for that specific environment.
 Be sure that you retrieve the file for the correct environment.

 1. In the Control Hub Navigation panel, click Set Up > Environments.